myfatemi04/myfatemi04.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Michael Yoo Fatemi, an undergraduate studying Mathematics and Computer Science at the University of Virginia/UVA.
-I'm broadly interested in reinforcement learning and intelligent systems.
-This summer, I will be in Sunnyvale as an AI Resident at [1X Robotics](https://1x.tech/).
+I'm broadly interested in robotics and intelligent systems.
+This summer, I will be in Sunnyvale as an AI Resident at [1X Robotics](https://1x.tech/) working on foundation world models to train humanoid robots.

+**I will be applying for a PhD in 2025 Fall.
+Please feel free to reach out, I would appreciate any connections!**

 Please check out my [blog posts](/year-archive/) for some fun projects!